 There is growing lore that castor oil can help to enhance the length of one’s lashes.
 Castor oil is rich in ricinoleic acid and omega 6 essential fatty acids.
 They both encourage blood flow.
 As a result, they may be able to promote the growth of your lashes.
 However, there are not enough studies that have proven its effectiveness.
 At most, castor oil will simply provide that enhanced look that mascara is often credited with.

 Should you invest in an eyelash growth serum?

-When it comes to trying out eyelash serums, you need to first assure its safety.
+When it comes to trying out eyelash serums, you need to first assure their safety.
 Dr. Pillay recommends that you make sure the product has undergone many tests to ensure it is safe for eyelashes and skin.
 This should be stated on the product.
 Secondly, you need to be sure that you’ll be entirely committed to using the product.

 “Normally, eyelash growth serum treatment lasts 12 weeks” explains Dr. Pillay, “You should be able to see results within the first month if used regularly.
 To get the best results, always apply the product according to the manufacturers’ instructions on the packaging.”
 Lastly, you should not get pulled into the idea that the more expensive the product is, the more efficient it will be on your lashes,

 “The truth is that these extremely expensive eyelash growth serums do not work any better than the averagely priced ones,” warns Dr. Pillay, “it is important to realize that effective eyelash growth serum has to contain many vitamins and active agents that require it to work effectively.”

 That said, which eyelash growth serum should you add to your vanity bag?
 Well, the RevitaLash Advanced Eyelash Conditioner is a great option as it is rich in peptides, and we know that that can help to encourage lash growth.
 Pronexa Hairgenics Lavish Lash is another great product that’s rich in biotin and other peptides and can also be used on your eyebrows.